What can you expect at a service?

 Do you take an offering?

 Following Paul’s instruction, we also take up an offering for the work of the Church.
 For convenience, this tends to be as you arrive.
-We have special collections on the first Sunday of the month (for International Missions) and the second last Sunday (for building’s maintenance).
+We have special collections on the first Sunday of the month (for International Missions) and the third Sunday (for building’s maintenance).
 Through this, we are able to share in the work of the Free Church, and contribute to the Gospel both in Scotland and the wider world.